 Marketing to early adopters isn’t easy.
-There isn’t any rule of thumb strategy and the marketers need to get into their shoes to develop a effective marketing funnel.
+There isn’t any rule of thumb strategy and the marketers need to get into their shoes to develop an effective marketing funnel.
 They need to understand early adopters’ expectations and reward them accordingly.
-For example: Paytm researched and found out that the early adopters would acknowledge cashbacks and would love to share the application with others when given cashback.
+For example: Paytm researched and found out that the early adopters would acknowledge cashback and would love to share the application with others when given cashback.

 Current day early adopters include niche enthusiasts, status seekers and loyal customers who believe in buying the product during flash sales or during the initial days of the launch.

-Early majority is the first sizeable segment (34%) of the target market to adopt the innovation.
-The people belonging to the early majority are not the risk-takers but have an above average social status.
+The early majority is the first sizeable segment (34%) of the target market to adopt the innovation.
+The people belonging to the early majority are not the risk-takers but have an above-average social status.
 They are often less educated less affluent and always look for cues from early adopters and innovators.
 They only adopt the innovation after being influenced by innovators and early adopters whom they follow or know personally.

 Marketing to the early majority is fairly easy as compared to early adopters.
 The early majority usually believe in facts and stats as they are less educated than innovators and early adopters.
 They like to try new things and be a part of the social herd.
 They are attracted by the idea of a new experience that has been validated by the experts.

 Current day early majority include people who follow the influencers on Youtube and review websites.
 These are the people who wait for 2 months for the reviews to come in and try the product.